Alejogb1/job-board/blog-data/96-well-plate-numbering-scheme.md

 print(row_index_to_letter(7))   #Output: H
 ```

-Okay so `ord()` gives you the ASCII value of a character and `chr()` does the opposite thing the conversion from a letter to a number is made easy by them you can see the output of example usage right below this code block it works like it should
+ so `ord()` gives you the ASCII value of a character and `chr()` does the opposite thing the conversion from a letter to a number is made easy by them you can see the output of example usage right below this code block it works like it should

 Now column numbers are already numerical so that's easy but you might want them to be 0-based for array indexing just remember that column '1' is really column 0 in your programming world So here's a full conversion between well string and numerical coordinates: